Housing & Dining Contract

 - Health & Fire Safety: Residential Services conducts fire drills twice per year.
 You are required to follow fire evacuation procedures.
 Failure to evacuate is a violation of Massachusetts law and WPI policy.
 You are prohibited from tampering with fire safety.
 All fire and safety equipment in the residence hall facilities (smoke and heat detectors, sprinklers, and water pipes) must be kept clear of obstruction.
 You are prohibited from smoking in all Residence Hall Facilities.

-- Winter Recess: The following Residence Hall Facilities close for Winter Break: Morgan, Daniels, Sanford Riley, Stoddard, Trowbridge House, Institute, and Founders.
+- Winter Recess: The following Residence Hall Facilities close for Winter Break: Morgan, Daniels, Sanford Riley, Stoddard, Trowbridge House, Institute, Hampton Inn, South Village, and Founders.
 The dates and times associated with this closure are listed annually on the WPI website.

 - Academic Year Closing and Summer Housing: All Residence Hall Facilities close each academic year after the conclusion of finals in D-Term.
 Please see postings for exact date and time.
 You must turn in your keys, and remove all of your belongings from the Residence Hall Facility by this time.
 If you fail to turn in a key when vacating, your student account will be charged for the lock change order.
 Should you desire summer housing, you will be assigned to a Residence Hall Facility for the summer sessions.
 Residence Hall Facilities are available for occupancy based on selected dates and with authorization from Residential Services.